mwarddev/iceland/README.md

     * This feature allows the user to easily navigate to any page of the site at any time.

 * #### Hero Image and Headings
     * 3 of the 4 pages have a hero image at the top of the page, the landing page, fire page and ice page.
-Each of the images has heading overlay.
+Each of the images has a heading overlay.
     * The landing page title Iceland, The Land of Fire And Ice has a link to the fire and ice page respectively if the words fire or ice are clicked.

     ![Hero Image](assets/readme_images/hero_image.jpg)